Alexander Dimitrenko: Later fights; inactivity and return

 After two defenses of the European title, Dimitrenko agreed to face undefeated Bulgarian prospect Kubrat Pulev on 5 May 2012 on the undercard of Marco Huck vs. Ola Afolabi.
 6 ft 4in tall Pulev, despite making his professional debut at a relatively late age, was highly regarded due to his amateur background and unorthodox fighting style, and was expected to be one of the most dangerous heavyweights to challenge Wladimir Klitschko for the heavyweight title.
 Many observers were giving both fighters an even chance to win, and expected the winner of this bout to fight for the title in the near future.
+Some observers expected the fight to bring Dimitrenko back into the world title contention.
 Pulev and his trainer Otto Ramin expected a tough fight although Dimitrenko had not fought since September 2011.
 Dimitrenko weighed in at 257.5 lb, 12 lbs heavier than Pulev.

 The fight took place at Messehalle in Erfurt, Germany, and was aired live on Das Erste.
 Dimitrenko started the fight well, using his height and reach to his advantage.
 He also moved well on his feet to avoid punishment.
 In round 4, Pulev began to find his range and began countering and landing some power punch combinations of his own, rocking Dimitrenko at times.
 Dimitrenko looked faded as he entered round 11.
 Pulev landed a jab which slowly dropped Dimitrenko to a knee.
 At this point, he had taken much punishment and remained down.
 Referee Guido Cavalleri counted him out, giving Pulev an 11th round KO win.

 A stoppage loss to Pulev appeared to have derailed Dimitrenko's career.
 Without a prominent promoter and trained by a local gym coach, Dimitrenko scored two uninspiring decisions against journeymen before entering a long stretch of inactivity.
 Despite rumours about his retirement appearing in the media, Dimitrenko insisted that he was going to return to the ring "as soon as possible".

 Dimitrenko would spend more than two years out of the sport, from March 2013 to May 2015.
 He made his return on 30 May 2015, defeating Patryk Kowoll by first-round TKO.
 He was slated to face former heavyweight champion Shannon Briggs in May 2016, but this fell through.
 On 1 October 2016, Dimitrenko was knocked out in three rounds by Joseph Parker.
 On 18 March 2017, in an upset, Dimitrenko knocked out undefeated heavyweight contender Adrian Granat in the first round to win the IBF International heavyweight title.

 On 18 August 2018, Dimitrenko, ranked No. 10 heavyweight contender by the IBF at the time, faced Bryant Jennings, ranked No. 8 by the WBO and No. 11 by the WBA.
 Jennings ended the fight via a ninth-round TKO.